-- A bond is a kind of 'security' for the landlord: they can apply to the Tenancy Tribunal to keep some or all of this money if you do not pay your rent or you damage the flat. - Tenants pay this money (up to four weeks' rent) to the landlord, who must lodge it with MBIE.
-Both the tenants and landlord must fill in a "Bond Lodgement Form".
+- A bond is a safety net for the landlord: they can apply to the Tenancy Tribunal to keep some or all of this money if you do not pay your rent or you damage the flat. - It is illegal for landlords to ask for payments other than the bond as a safety net - Tenants pay the bond (up to four weeks' rent) to the landlord, who must give it to Tenancy Services. - The landlord should give you a Bond Lodgement Form to fill out and give this form to Tenancy Services

-- MBIE will send you a receipt.
-It is common for landlords not to get around to lodging the bond, so it's a good idea to follow up on this.
-Your landlord is legally required to lodge the bond and if they don't you can apply to the Tenancy Tribunal for compensation. - If you're going into a pre-existing flat and becoming a tenant, you need to sign a "Change of Tenant" form instead. - If everything is all good when you move out, MBIE will refund your bond in full.
-When you fill out a bond release form with your landlord, it's important that your signatures match those on the bond lodgement form.
+- You should double-check the money was given to Tenancy Services because your landlord is legally required to give them your bond (but many landlords don't!).
+If they don't you can apply to the Tenancy Tribunal for compensation. - If you're going into a pre-existing flat and becoming a tenant, you need to sign a "Change of Tenant" form instead. - If everything is good when you move out, Tenancy Services will refund your bond in full.
 If the landlord tries to keep your bond unfairly, you can apply to the Tenancy Tribunal for a decision.